 The idea of living with less automatically gives us a sinking feeling in our stomachs.
 It makes sense, as in most cases more is better.
 Especially when you’re living in a consumerist society where everywhere you look there’s someone or something trying to convince you that you need to get more of this, buy more of that.
 However, living with less stuff may not actually be that bad.
 It might even be good for you!
 Let me show you how.

 LIVING WITH LESS AND LOVING IT – HERE’S HOW

 Let’s start with your wardrobe

-That might sound crazy coming from someone who blogs about fashion, but remember that here we like to style consciously and minimally.
+That might sound unbelievable coming from someone who blogs about fashion, but remember that here we like to style consciously and minimally.
 The average person has a full closet and uses about 20% of what’s in there.
 Sure, there will be some formal attire in there that you only dust off for special occasions, but most of your everyday wear is just reused again and again.
 Meanwhile, the rest of your outdated attire just sits there, filling the gaps.

 You would do well to go through it all to clear some space in that wardrobe – and not, so you can just fill it with more new clothes!
-If you’d like any help with this, you should check out this post here.
+If you’d like any help with this, you should check out this guide here.

 Clearing up that mess means living with less stress, particularly when deciding what to wear.